ilyanoskov/aubgsurvival/README.md

 # AUBG Survival Game

 This is a repository for AUBG Survival Game.
 This project aims to completely rewrite the web application using modern full stack technologies.
 In the future I plan to write React Native applications using this codebase.
+The backend is hosted on Heroku.

 # Technology Stack